ecr007/English-World/Phrases-Vocabulary/C.md

 Catch: (verb) Intercept and hold.
 Past Tense: Caught | Past participle: Caught | e.g: The exception was caught by the log system.
 PK => Ca~~ugh~~t.

+Can you do that? : means asking someone if they are able capable or doing a certain task or action.

+Check it Out: (verb) investigate, or examine something or someone.